 - > The inverter has a delay before selling will begin.
-This delay has a default setting of five minutes.
+This delay has a default setting of one minute.
 During this time, the inverter will not connect to the utility grid.
 This setting is adjustable in the Grid Interface Protection menu.
 Upon initial connection to the utility grid, the inverter may be required to perform a battery charging cycle.
-This may delay the operation of the grid-interactive function. - > The grid-interactive function only operates when excess DC (renewable) power is available. - The grid-interactive function is not available in any of the other input modes. - > When power is returned to the utility grid, it may be possible to reverse the utility meter.
+This may delay the operation of the grid-interactive function. - > The grid-interactive function only operates when excess DC (renewable) power is available. - The grid-interactive function is not available in any of the other input modes. - When power is returned to the utility grid, it may be possible to reverse the utility meter.
 However, this depends on other loads in the system.
 Loads on the main panel (not on the inverter's output) may consume power as fast as it is sold.
 The meter would not run backwards, even if the system display showed the inverter selling power.
-The result of selling would be to reduce AC power consumption, not reverse it. - The amount of power an inverter can sell is not equal to its specified output wattage.
+The result of selling would be to reduce AC power consumption, not reverse it. - > The amount of power an inverter can sell is not equal to its specified output wattage.
 The Maximum Sell Current can be decreased if it is necessary to limit the power sold.
 This item is available in the Grid Interface Protection menu. - The amount of power that is sold is controlled by the utility grid voltage.
-The wattage sold equals this voltage multiplied by the current.
+The wattage sold is determined by this voltage multiplied by the current.
 For example, if the inverter sells 30 amps and the voltage is 231 Vac, the inverter will sell 6.93 kVA.
 If the voltage is 242 Vac, the inverter will sell 7.26 kVA.
-Additionally, output will vary with inverter temperature, battery type, and other conditions. - This recommendation is specifically for the inverter's grid-interactive function.
+Additionally, output will vary with inverter temperature, battery type, and other conditions. - ~ This recommendation is specifically for the inverter's grid-interactive function.
 In some cases, the source may be sized larger to account for environmental conditions or the presence of DC loads.
 This depends on individual site requirements. - > The grid-interactive function can only operate while the utility grid power is stable and within specific limits. - In Grid Tied mode, the inverter will operate in accordance with the Grid Interface Protection settings.
-The default settings and ranges are listed in Table 16, which begins on page 65. - If the AC voltage or frequency vary outside the Grid Interface Protection limits, the inverter will disconnect from the utility grid to prevent selling under unacceptable conditions.
-These limits override the AC source acceptance limits described on page 24, which are used in other input modes. - If the inverter stops selling or disconnects due to Grid Interface Protection, the MATE3 will show the reason.
-Sell Status messages are listed on page 59.
-Disconnect messages are listed on page 58.
-Often these messages will be the same.
+The default settings and ranges are listed in Table 17, which begins on page 67. - If the AC voltage or frequency vary outside the Grid Interface Protection limits, the inverter will disconnect from the utility grid to prevent selling under unacceptable conditions.
+These limits override the AC source acceptance limits described on page 24, which are used in other input modes.